The Rickshank Rickdemption: Plot

 During Rick Sanchez's incarceration, the Galactic Federation has colonized Earth and the Smith family attempts to cope with his absence.
-Summer exhumes the remains of alternate Rick in their backyard, intending to use his portal gun and rescue him.
-Morty, however, attempts to reveal Rick's shortcomings to Summer by taking her to his original dimension — now a universe where Earth has been transformed into a wasteland by a virus turning all humans to hideous monsters as a consequence of Rick's carelessness (referred to as "the Cronenberg World").
+Summer exhumes the remains of her reality's Rick in their backyard, intending to use his portal gun and rescue him.
+Morty, however, attempts to reveal Rick's shortcomings to Summer by taking her to his own original dimension — now a universe where Earth has been transformed into a wasteland by a virus turning all humans to hideous monsters as a consequence of Rick's carelessness (referred to as "the Cronenberg World").

 All the while, Galactic Federation scientists attempt to discover the secret to Rick's portal gun by sending alien Cornvelious Daniel into his mind to interrogate him by having Rick show them his memories.
 In his memories, Rick has trouble inventing teleportation, but after an alternate version of himself shows him multiversal travel, Rick declines and decides to give up science.
-After leaving to pick up ice cream then returning home, the alternate Rick drops a bomb that kills Rick's wife and a young Beth, driving Rick to invent the multiversal portal gun.
+The alternate Rick drops a bomb that kills Rick's wife Diane and a young Beth, driving Rick to invent his own multiversal portal gun.

 Morty and Summer are captured by the Smith family of the Cronenberg World, but are saved by the Citadel Militia, who send the two to the Council of Ricks.
 Upon learning that Rick was captured, Seal Team Ricks announce their plan to dispatch a team to assassinate him.
 At the prison, Rick deceives the Galactic Federation into believing he divulged the secrets of his portal gun, claiming he fabricated his backstory.
-With their guard lowered, Rick hacks into Federation technology to switch bodies with his captors.
-His actual body is shot by a member of SEAL Team Ricks, who arrive at his holding area unaware that he is still alive.
+With their guard lowered, Rick hacks into Federation technology to switch bodies with Cornvelious, who is shot by SEAL Team Ricks.